deepkit/deepkit-framework/README.md

 By using a new client-server framework entirely written in and for TypeScript like [glut.ts](https://github.com/marcj/glut.ts) which is based on Marshal.ts you enter a new world of developing web applications by not caring anymore at all about hand-made serialization and validation.
-However Marshal.ts helps also for traditional REST APIs
+However Marshal.ts helps also for traditional REST APIs.

 ## Features